Privacy Policy - Ekata

 Mastercard is a global business.
 We may transfer or disclose Personal Information to recipients in countries other than your country, including the United States, where we are headquartered.
 These countries may not have the same data protection laws as the country in which you initially provided the information.
 When we transfer or disclose your Personal Information to other countries, we will protect that information as described in this Privacy Notice.

 We comply with applicable legal requirements when transferring Personal Information to countries other than the country where you are located.
 In particular, we have established and implemented a set of Binding Corporate Rules (“BCRs”) that have been recognized by EEA data protection authorities as providing an adequate level of protection to the Personal Information we process globally.
 A copy of our BCRs is available here.
-We may also transfer Personal Information to countries for which the EU Commission has issued an adequacy decision, or use contractual protections for the transfer of Personal Information to third parties, such as the European Commission’s Standard Contractual Clauses.
+We may also transfer Personal Information to countries for which the EU Commission has issued an adequacy decision or use contractual protections for the transfer of Personal Information to third parties, such as the European Commission’s Standard Contractual Clauses.
 You may contact us as specified in the “How to Contact Us” section below to obtain a copy of the safeguards we use to transfer Personal Information outside of the EEA.

 7. Features and Links to Other Websites